Classic Banana Walnut Bread

 - PRO-Tip: With all quick bread, it’s important to mix the dry ingredients into the wet ingredients just until they are combined.
 Do not use a mixer or overmix.
 Otherwise, the bread will be full of tunnels.

-- I hate to admit how many breads I’ve pulled out of the oven too soon and find a raw center when slicing.
+- I hate to admit how many breads I’ve pulled out of the oven too soon to then find a raw center when slicing.
 Use a toothpick and insert it into a few spots along the top center of the loaf.
-It should come out dry or with moist crumbs, not batter, when the loaf is done.
+It should come out dry or with moist crumbs, not batter when the loaf is done.

 - Cool the bread for about 15 minutes before releasing it from the pan to finish cooling.